Dentures – Dallas, TX

 a patient visiting their dentist to receive dentures

-Dentures are surprisingly versatile, given that they can assist patients who are missing just a few teeth, but also one or both arches.
-In most cases, patients with this sort of extensive tooth loss are eligible to receive dentures, but you’ll still need to come in beforehand so that we can inspect your situation.
-During this consultation, we can inspect your mouth and then determine which type of denture best suits your needs, as well as if there are any preparatory procedures that need to be completed beforehand.
+Dentures are quite versatile since they can assist patients who are missing just a few, many, or all of their teeth.
+In most cases, patients with extensive tooth loss are eligible to receive dentures, but you’ll still need to see us at our Dallas office beforehand so we can assess your situation.
+During this consultation, we will inspect your mouth to determine which type of denture best suits your needs as well as if there are any preparatory procedures that need to be completed beforehand.
 In some cases, patients with existing oral health issues like gum disease or tooth decay will need to undergo treatment before they can be outfitted with their dentures.

 Types of Dentures